 The European Agency for Special Needs and Inclusive Education is an independent organisation that works to help member countries across Europe improve their inclusive policy and practice in education.

-The Agency undertakes a wide range of work and brings together the key emerging messages about inclusive education.
-The Agency publishes full reports and shorter, accessible briefings identifying key factors that hinder or support progress on inclusion.
-Recent topics include:
+The Agency works through projects and publishes research summaries, full reports and shorter, accessible briefings identifying key factors that hinder or support progress on inclusion.
+Accompanying the reports, there is a growing range of tools to support decision-makers and practitioners.

 Projects that are currently underway include:

 - Changing role of specialist provision in supporting inclusive education: https://www.european-agency.org/projects/CROSP